Bodies in Ukraine .. Zelensky threatens those responsible for Russian “crimes”

 “The word ‘crime’ that we’ve been hearing recently is a very mild description of what happened here,” Mayor Anatoly Fedoruk said.

-On Sunday, Ukraine’s Prosecutor General’s Office said 410 civilian bodies had been removed from areas near Kyiv that had been recovered in recent days, and about 140 bodies had been examined by forensic experts.
+On Sunday, Ukraine’s Prosecutor General’s Office said 410 civilian bodies had been removed from areas near Kyiv that had been recovered in recent days, and regarding 140 bodies had been examined by forensic experts.

 Russian position